MarlinFirmware/MarlinDocumentation/_basics/install_platformio_vscode.md

 ### 2. Install this extension

-Copy the directory `buildroot/share/VS_code/AutoBuildVScode` to the `VS code` extension directory and then (re)start `VS code`.
+Copy the directory `buildroot/share/VS_code/AutoBuildMarlin` to the `VS code` extension directory and then (re)start `VS code`.

 The `VS code` extension directory is usually located at:
 - Windows - C:/Users/YOUR_USER_NAME/.vscode/extensions
-- Mac - tbd
+- Mac - /Users/YOUR_USER_NAME/.vscode/extensions
-- Linux - tbd
+- Linux - /home/YOUR_USER_NAME/.vscode/extensions

 ### 3. Install the PlatformIO extension